HK-0712/4507_manus_version/report/Project_Review.md

 - Should be: "which breaks encapsulation"

 **Line 149**: ❌ Grammar Error
-- Current: "memento = new MusicianMemento(musician); // save state"
+- Current: "memento = new MusicianState(musician); // save state"
 - Comment should be: "// saves state"

 **Line 150**: ❌ Grammar Error
-- Current: "musician.setRole(newRole); // change role"
+- Current: "musician.setRole(newInstrument); // change role"
 - Comment should be: "// changes role"

 **Line 154**: ❌ Grammar Error